Banner background

 Our Reconciliation Action Plan

-At TPG Telecom, we are committed to building better futures for First Nations peoples, customers and communities, and continuing our journey towards reconciliation.
-We believe everyone has a role to play in creating equity and opportunities for First Nations People, the Traditional Custodians of the lands on which we operate.
+At TPG Telecom, we are committed to building better futures for First Nations People and continuing our journey towards reconciliation.
+As a national telecommunications provider, we have an important role to play in creating equity and opportunities for First Nations People, the Traditional Custodians of the lands on which we operate.

-The successful completion of our first Reflect Reconciliation Action Plan (RAP) in 2021 prepared us to engage in reconciliation meaningfully and to establish a foundational level of understanding and respect for our nation’s history and culture across our workforce.
+In 2021 we completed our first Reflect Reconciliation Action Plan which supported an important level of understanding and respect for our nation’s history and culture across our workforce.

-• Embracing truth telling to listen and learn from the past histories and experiences of the Traditional Custodians of the lands where we operate
+• Embracing truth telling by listening to and learning from the histories and experiences of Traditional Custodians

-• Recognising, respecting and celebrating cultures, histories and achievements of Aboriginal and Torres Strait Islander peoples
+• Recognising, respecting, and celebrating the cultures, histories, and achievements of Aboriginal and Torres Strait Islander peoples

-• Driving an inclusive and culturally safe workplace that removes barriers, creates opportunities and celebrates the diverse skills, perspectives and insights of Aboriginal and Torres Strait Islander peoples and communities.
+• Driving a culturally safe and inclusive workplace that removes barriers, creates opportunities and celebrates the diverse skills, perspectives and insights of Aboriginal and Torres Strait Islander peoples and communities

-• Leveraging our procurement scope and sphere of influence to enable economic participation for Aboriginal and Torres Strait Islander owned businesses
+• Supporting economic participation for Aboriginal and Torres Strait Islander owned businesses through our procurement process

 About our Artwork ‘Listening to Land – Connecting to Country ’ by Riki Salam (Mualgal, Kaurareg, Kuku Yalanji), We are 27 Creative.